Kimiyasu Kudo's 29-Year Career and 5 Consecutive Titles - NPB Record 14 Japan Series

 The Championship Contractor's Playing Career

 Kimiyasu Kudo was drafted sixth-round by the Seibu Lions in 1982.
 The left-hander contributed to Seibu's seven consecutive pennants, then brought championships to Daiei, the Yomiuri, and Yokohama, earning the 'championship contractor' nickname.
 His career totals of 224-142 with a 3.45 ERA included 14 pennants and 11 Japan Series titles.
-He retired in 2010 at age 47 as NPB's oldest winning pitcher.
+He retired in 2010 at age 47.
+The NPB record for oldest winning pitcher is held by Masahiro Yamamoto, who set it at 49 years and 0 months in 2014.

 Building the SoftBank Dynasty